Old Testament Foundations 3: History and Poetry of Israel

 This course continues the basic principles of interpreting the Old Testament and provides a study of the Historical books and the Poetic books.
 It includes the study of the historical, geographical, and cultural background of each book, as well as outlines of their content.
 Special emphasis will be placed on the major theological themes of each book.
-This course thus provides an important foundation for interpreting and understanding the Old Testament and offers a practical and contemporary understanding of God’s redemptive plan and purposes for His Church and the world.

 January 29